 As I put my foot on the pedal again, I realized that I don't have to live my life with green lights all the time, but sometimes I have to stop at red lights.

-It's that time of year again when we begin to replant and prune the plants in our office.
+It's time to start replanting and pruning the plants in the office.

 We wandered around looking at the plants, muttering about how big they had grown or how weak they were, and carried them up to the roof.